AKrishna12345/email-clean-agent/README.md

 See `DEPLOYMENT.md` for the full checklist and required environment variables.

+## Learn the Codebase (Deep Dive)

+If you want an end-to-end walkthrough of how this app works (OAuth → Gmail → LLM → labeling → UI), read:

+- `docs/PROJECT_DEEP_DIVE.md`

 ## Troubleshooting

 - **Frontend “VITE_API_URL” issues**: set `VITE_API_URL` in Vercel project settings to your Railway backend URL (no trailing slash recommended).